Meet Our Staff

 - Currently enrolled as a student in the Churchill County School District

 - Be an enrolled member of a United States-based, state or federally recognized tribe or a descendant of an enrolled tribal member

-- Have a completed Student Eligibility Certification Form (506) on file with the CCSD Indian Education Program
+- Have a completed Student Eligibility Certification Form (506) on file with the ChurchillCSD Indian Education Program

-These programs and services were determined in partnership with the Title VII Parent Advisory Committee (PAC).
+These programs and services were determined in partnership with the Title VI Parent Advisory Committee (PAC).

 If you have ideas for future programming or activities, please contact our Indian Education Liaisons:

 Title I funds are used to provide additional academic support and learning opportunities to help low-achieving children master challenging curricula and meet state standards in core academic subjects.
 For example, funds support extra instruction in reading, as well as special preschool, after-school, and summer programs to extend and reinforce the regular school curriculum.